Oregon vs Iceland. You tell us which is better.

 2. Basalt Columns

-The first time we saw basalt columns was in Iceland and we were completely fascinated by the geometric shapes.
+We saw basalt columns for the first time in Iceland, and we were completely fascinated by the geometric shapes.
 When we moved to Oregon, we realized they are all over the state as well.
 Latourell Falls and Toketee Falls are popular spots where you can see basalt columns, but you can also find them many places along the Cascade Range and the Oregon Coast.

 People who love wildlife visit Iceland to see the Atlantic Puffins, but did you know you could see puffins in Oregon too?
 Tufted puffins breed on Cannon Beach’s Haystack Rock and can appear anytime between April and August.